 This inspirational woman was bold.
 Her faith wasn’t necessarily stronger, it was just different.

 This proves to us that the healing power of the Holy Spirit is always flowing.
 It must be because Jesus didn’t even know who touched him yet the woman still received.
 She tapped into the power.

 Right now, in this moment the healing power of God is present to heal you.
 To think that the ‘power of God switches on and off’ is inaccurate.

-If you remember, the Bible says that many were thronging him, but they weren’t healed.
+If you remember, the Bible says that many were thronging him, but only one person received healing.

 You see this remarkable woman touched Him with intention and expectation to receive.
-The other people in the crowd were touching him because He had a famous reputation, a bit like a celebrity.
+The other people in the crowd were touching him because He had a famous reputation.

 Her own personal faith resulted in her healing, not because it was stronger, but because it was so proactive.